l-ra/openeet/README.md

 The final step fills the computed values into xml template and the message is ready to be sent to EET API.

+The templates are used in all versions of the library.
+It is necessary to force git not to normalize line ends when clonning.
+The templates must be binary identical when checking out.
+Master branch contains template hash validation.
+In case the hash validation fails (exceptoin during soap message generation), check the files in the templates folder.
+To reconfigure git not to modify line ends use `git config --global core.autocrlf input` and checkout master branch.

 ##UNIX Shell based Proof of Concept Implementation
 Shell implementation of the EET client - working out of box for the simplest case receipt.
 Shell experiment available at [shell/](shell/) - it is able to send valid request to playground EET API.

 Follow me [on twitter](https://twitter.com/_lra) if you want to be notified when something great happens to this repo.